QuantumCoherence/tidydataproject/README.md

     rm(traindata, testdata, trainactivity, testactivity, trainsubjects, testsubjects,testcomplete, traincomplete)
 ```

-3. **Extracts only the measurements on the mean and standard deviation for each measurement.**
+3. **Extracts only the measurements on the mean and standard deviation for each measurement**
 **See CodeBook.md for details about which variable were selected **

 ```sh